 Can Cats Eat Peanut Butter?

 Cats are carnivores and should be getting all the nutrients they require from eating a diet containing animal-based protein, like meats and fish.
-It’s known that cats’ digestive system is sensitive, however, generally speaking, giving your cat a little peanut butter is acceptable.
+It’s known that cats’ digestive systems are sensitive, however, generally speaking, giving your cat a little peanut butter is acceptable.

 Keep in mind that a cat trying peanut butter for the first time should be carefully observed for any side effects or reactions.
 Whether it’s peanut butter or roast chicken, treats should be given in moderation.
 Cats shouldn’t be eating human food every day.